Persistence of heavy-tailed sample averages: principle of infinitely many big jumps: Introduction

 Persistence probabilities and related exit problems have recently received a lot of attention in probability theory and theoretical physics.
 In many situations of interest, for a stochastic process in discrete or continuous time and some exit time $\tau_A$, it turns out that the behavior is either polynomial-like, that is $\lim_{n\to+\infty} $ $\log \prob(\tau_A>n)/\log n=-\phi$, or exponential-like, that is $\lim_{n\to+\infty}\log \prob (\tau_A>n)/n=-\phi$ for a non-negative parameter $\phi$ called the persistence exponent (or survival exponent).
 This exponent usually does not depend on the initial position of the process under consideration.
-Random walks and Brownian motions have been analysed in \cite{doumerc:oconnell:2005, grabiner:1999, puchala:rolski:2008, wachtel:denisov:2016}.
-For results on Gaussian processes, see \cite{ dembo:mukherjee:2017, ehrhardt:majumdar:bray:2004 } and references therein.
+Random walks and Brownian motions have been analysed in \cite{MR3342657, doumerc:oconnell:2005, grabiner:1999, puchala:rolski:2008, wachtel:denisov:2016, vysotsky:2015}.
+For results on Gaussian processes, see \cite{ dembo:mukherjee:2017, ehrhardt:majumdar:bray:2004, wenbo:shao:2004}, and references therein.
 If the process under consideration is stationary and one-dimensional, and the set $A$ is a shifted half-line, the law of $\tau_A$ corresponds to a first passage time.
-In this case, fluctuation theory may be applied; see e.g.\ the survey \cite{aurzada:simon:2015} for an overview concerning mainly L\'evy processes and (integrated) random walks.
+In this case, fluctuation theory (see \cite{doney:2007}) may be applied; see e.g.\ the survey \cite{aurzada:simon:2015} for an overview concerning mainly L\'evy processes and (integrated) random walks.
 Other one-dimensional processes have been studied; see for example \cite{hinrichs:kolb:wachtel:2018} for autoregressive sequences.
 Recent work on time-homogeneous Markov chains can be found in \cite{aurzada:mukherjee:zeitouni:2017}.
+When $\mathbf{E}e^{\langle\mathbf{X}, \lambda\rangle} <\infty$ for all $\lambda \in \mathbb{R}^d$ (hence $\mathbf{X} \notin {\rm RV}(\alpha, \mu)$), the behavior of $P_n$ can be derived from Mogulskii's theorem, cf.\ \cite[Thm.
+5.1.2, p.
+176]{DemboZeitouni}.
 For a recent survey on persistence probabilities we refer to \cite{bray:majumdar:schehr:2013}.

-Our investigation distinguishes from the above-mentioned works by focusing on the sample average $\mathbf{S}_k/k$, which is a time-inhomogeneous $\mathbb{R}^d$-valued Markov chain.
+Our investigation distinguishes from the above-mentioned works by focusing on the sample average $\mathbf{S}_k/k, k\geq 1$, which is a time-inhomogeneous $\mathbb{R}^d$-valued Markov chain.
 As mentioned in \cite{bray:majumdar:schehr:2013}, the study of sample averages, and more generally occupation measures, is challenging.
 In the case investigated here, we find out that the asymptotics of $P_n$ is of lognormal type.
 That is, there exists a constant $\phi$ depending on the shape of the set $A$ and $\alpha$ such that

 Thus, the behavior of $P_n$ is fundamentally different from the two earlier described cases.
 We manage to identify $\phi$ explicitly.
 For example, if $d=1$ and $A=[a,b]$ with $0 < a < b$, then the persistence exponent equals